Speech–language pathology

 Speech–language pathology, also known as speech and language pathology or logopedics, is a healthcare and academic discipline concerning the evaluation, treatment, and prevention of communication disorders, including expressive and mixed receptive-expressive language disorders, voice disorders, speech sound disorders, speech disfluency, pragmatic language impairments, and social communication difficulties, as well as swallowing disorders across the lifespan.
-It is an allied health profession regulated by professional state licensing boards in the United States of America, and Speech Pathology Australia.
-The American Speech-Language-Hearing Association (ASHA) monitors state laws, lobbies & advocates for SLPs.

 The field of speech-language pathology is practiced by a clinician known as a speech–language pathologist (SLP) or a speech and language therapist (SLT).

-SLPs also play an important role in the screening, diagnosis, and treatment of autism spectrum disorder (ASD), often in collaboration with pediatricians and psychologists.
+It is an allied health profession regulated by professional state licensing boards including the Royal College of Speech and Language Therapists in the UK; American Speech-Language-Hearing AssocationASHA in the United States of America, and Speech Pathology Australia in Australia.

 History

 The development of speech-language pathology into a profession took different paths in the various regions of the world.
 Three identifiable trends influenced the evolution of speech-language pathology in the United States during the late 19th century to early 20th century: the elocution movement, scientific revolution, and the rise of professionalism.
 Groups of "speech correctionists" formed in the early 1900s.
 The American Academy of Speech Correction was founded in 1925, which became ASHA in 1978.